RavenGrappling/RavenGrappling.github.io/beginners.md

     The fundamental program has been carefully designed to provide students with a welcoming and nurturing learning environment.
 Emphasis is always placed on safety, so that all students can benefit from learning at their own pace and comfort level.
   </p>
   <p>
     To guide students in their learning, the fundamental program follows a set curriculum that introduces beginners to 4 core positions of Brazilian Jiu Jitsu.
-Students will be immersed in each position for 2 weeks, before transitioning to the next.
-With this model of teaching, the fundamental program can be fully explored by a student every 2 months.
+Students will be focused on each position for 2 weeks, before transitioning to the next.
+With this model of learning, the fundamental program can be fully explored by a student every 2 months.
 The goal is to make sure that each position can be revisited frequently, so that students can better retain what they learned on previous rotations, both as theory and practice.
   </p>
   <p>
-    When fully committed, and with regular attendance, students can expect to see improvements in their confidence, fitness as well as proficiency in the art.
+    When fully committed, and with regular attendance, students can expect to see improvements in their confidence, fitness as well as proficiency in the martial art.
   </p>

   <h3>